scratchingmonkey/minver-rs/README.md

 - `major`, `minor`, `patch`: numeric components
 - `pre-release`: prerelease identifiers joined by `.`
 - `build-metadata`: build metadata string (empty if none)

-Pin the action to a major tag such as `@v0` to receive non-breaking fixes while avoiding accidental breaking changes when you release new major versions.

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments